marcsusagna/reminder/README.md

 Triggers alerts to correct posture during desk time

 Todo:
-- Add scheduler
+- Create entrypoint poetry instead of calling python script
-- Modify to run on WSL or windows directly
+- Run on docker instead of WSL to allow multiplatform
+- Abstract executables and constants